Our manufacturing and supply chain environmental principles

 Our suppliers must conform to device-related requirements for living conditions; safe working practices; and environmental, health, and safety protection.

 Environment management system

-Microsoft also operates an environmental management system (EMS) that applies to all aspects of supply chain, management, and operations for hardware and packaging.
+Microsoft maintains an environmental management system (EMS) that applies to all aspects of product design, supply chain, management, and operations for hardware and packaging.